-Last week, the Facebook offered me an interesting group named “Vintage Carbon Nonsense and Marketplace”.
-It is an interesting group, dedicated to 80’s/90’s carbon bikes.
+Last week, Facebook offered me an interesting group named “Vintage Carbon Nonsense and Marketplace”.
+It is an interesting group, dedicated to ’80s/90’s carbon bikes.

-Carbon-fiber frames has a longer history than most people think.
-According to wikipedia, the American bike producer Kestrel produced world’s very first all-carbon bicycle frame in 1986.
+Carbon-fiber frames have a longer history than most people think.
+According to Wikipedia, the American bike producer Kestrel produced the world’s very first all-carbon bicycle frame in 1986.
 But before then, there were hybrid designs, like carbon fiber tubes bonded to titanium or aluminum lugs.